MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/prerender-and-prefetch-support.md

 ---
 description: Learn how prerender and prefetch can be used to improve your website's navigation.
-title: Dev guide: Prerender and prefetch support - Microsoft Edge Development
+title: Dev guide - Prerender and prefetch support - Microsoft Edge Development
 author: erikadoyle
 ---